 – Exercise and Meditation

 Most pregnant women find it hard to exercise a lot, which is a commonly suggested way of reducing stress and anxiety.
 If your physician allows, take short walks to help you release some stress.
 Do small exercises that your body feels comfortable doing, for short periods each day.
-Meditation is also a widely acknowledged method of releasing tension and can be practised by pregnant women.
+Meditation is also a widely acknowledged method of releasing tension and can be practiced by pregnant women.

 Body aches and fatigue are common in pregnancies, and you deserve to treat yourself.
 Find a nice massage parlor and get a massage.
 If you cannot afford it, ask your partner to learn a few techniques off the internet and to demonstrate them to you.